ZakaCoding/test-algostudio/README.md

 This simple manual book for operating this web application

 #### Admin Dashboard
-On this page only show dummy data from sales computer. this have not have CRUD system, except on Login and Register.
+On this page only show dummy data from sales computer and not have CRUD system, except on Login and Register.

 #### Screenshot
 ![Alt text](screenshot/dashboard-1.png)